Right to Buy Mortgages

 Once you’ve bought a property using the Right to Buy scheme you can technically sell it whenever you like.
 However, there are certain time scale restrictions that you should be aware of.

-If you sell your property within 5 years of buying it you’ll have to pay back a proportion of the discount you received.
-This works on a sliding scale starting with all of the discount if sold within one year, 80% in the second year, 60% in the third, 40% within four years and 20% within five.
+If you sell your property within 5 years of buying it, you’ll have to pay back a proportion of the discount you received.
+This works on a sliding scale where you’ll have to repay the full discount if you sell the property within your first year of home ownership.
+After that, what you have to repay is as follows:

 After five years you don’t have to repay any of the discount.
-However, if you sell within 10 years you must give your old landlord or another social landlord in the area first refusal.
-If your landlord rejects the offer to buy you’re free to sell your property on the open market.
+However, if you sell within 10 years, you must give your old landlord or another social landlord in the area first refusal.
+If your landlord rejects the offer to buy, you can sell your property on the open market.

 Can you remortgage a Right to Buy property?

-Normally remortgaging would be a matter of looking at the equity you have available, comparing eligible deals, and taking out the new mortgage through a new or your existing lender.
-When you have bought your property through Right to Buy, however, you’ll also need to speak to your local authority first, to discuss your plans with them and get their approval.
+However, when you have bought your property through Right to Buy, you’ll also need to speak to your local authority first to discuss your plans with them and get their approval.
 This isn’t guaranteed, especially if you want to increase your borrowing over and above the original discounted price.

 Are there lenders for borrowers with bad credit?

-Yes, though your options may be more limited, with not all lenders able to accommodate applications of this nature.
+Yes, though your options may be more limited, not all lenders can accommodate applications of this nature.
 Among those who do, you’ll usually be subject to stricter eligibility criteria and higher interest rates, so it’s important to factor this into your affordability calculations.

-However, with the exception of severe issues such as bankruptcy, having bad credit won’t rule you out completely from getting a Right to Buy mortgage.
-Some lenders are able to overlook credit issues if they happened more than six months ago (or even three months in some cases), and others may still be able to approve you depending on what the issue was, with, for example, missed or late payments often tolerated better than IVAs.
+However, except for severe issues such as bankruptcy, having bad credit won’t completely prevent you from getting a Right to Buy mortgage.
+Some lenders can overlook credit issues if they happened more than six months ago (or even three months in some cases), and others may still be able to approve you depending on what the issue was, with, for example, missed or late payments often tolerated better than IVAs.

-But it will all come down to your credit history and the provider you’re approaching, and it’s vital to check your credit reports in advance so you know exactly what the issues are before you apply.
+But it will all depend on your credit history and the provider you’re approaching.
+It’s vital to check your credit reports in advance so you know exactly what the issues are before you apply.

 Kerry's Story